yiyihum/SWE-ReX/README.md

 We built SWE-ReX to help you focus on developing and evaluating your agent, not on infrastructure.

-SWE-ReX came out of our experiences with [SWE-agent][], which executed agent commands in a bash session running in a Docker container.
+SWE-ReX came out of our experiences with [SWE-agent][].
-However, this

-* Introduced a lot of complexity to the codebase, because interacting with running bash sessions is hard, especially when adding interactive commands to the agent.
+With SWE-ReX, we

+* Support fast, massively parallel agent runs (which made evaluating on large benchmarks a breeze).
-* Made it hard to run commands on machines without Docker or to support non-Linux machines.
+* Support running commands on machines without Docker or to support non-Linux machines.
-* Made it hard to run multiple agents in parallel (which made evaluating on large benchmarks a pain).

-By separate out our most annoying infrastructure parts to SWE-ReX, we made SWE-agent faster, more stable, and easier to maintain.
+* Disentangle agent logic from infrastructure concerns, making SWE-agent more stable and easier to maintain.

 [SWE-agent]: https://swe-agent.com